Karplus-Lab-OSU/ensemblator/readme.rst

 Max # of clusters to search for
 --------------------------------

     Allows the user to specify a maximum number of clusters to identify within the ensemble.
 By default this number is 3.
 This can be increased as high as the user wants, or as low as 2.
-Higher values will increase the computation time, especially when more models are involved.
+Higher values will not significantly increase the computation time, but can lead to less useful results.
+This value is worth playing around with.

 Use average deviation rather than RMSD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^